 Let’s say security cameras work.
 Placing two cameras work with one focused on the front door and one focused on the driveway.
 If either of the two cameras gets a wide shot of the street, all the better for catching the perpetrator is the outcome.
 Having the cameras visible, so the criminals see them give second thoughts about stealing your package at your front door.

 With the latest technology, you install a mobile app, so you monitor your home on the days you expect delivery.
 The app alerts you if anyone once comes near your front door – be it your package or thief.

 The security cameras come with different kinds of styles and sensors.
 Bullet cameras are easy to see, so they ward off criminals.
 Dome cameras are discrete but not as visible.
-Weather resistant equipment is a smart choice along with night vision.
+Weather-resistant equipment is a smart choice along with night vision.
 Motion detection works, but infrared technology works better.
-It all depends on your budget, but the higher quality of equipment the more likely you will catch or ward off the thieves.
+It all depends on your budget, but the higher the quality of equipment, the more likely you will catch or ward off the thieves.